b3rendsh/msxdos2s/rom/readme.txt

 BEER_AND_SODA.ZIP
 -----------------
-ZIP archive with ROM and EEPROM images for the BEER and SODA IDE interfaces.
+ZIP archive with ROM and EEPROM images for the BEER, MALT and SODA IDE interfaces.
 The ROM images include DOS enhancements and IDE disk drivers.
 Sources in dev-32k folder.

 There is a build script (Makefile) so you can create a custom ROM with the